Change management has become one of the most critical success factors for any business in today's ever-changing world.

 As a lack of, or ineffective, communication often cause change management projects to fail, companies now have to reconsider their internal communications efforts.

-How to Communicate Organizational Change During the Pandemic?
+How to Communicate Organizational Change During Crisis?

 Broadly speaking, when driving change during the pandemic, you need to: